DPascalBernard/maven-alfresco-archetypes/branches/experimental/quickstart-share-runner/README.txt

 - Multi-environment property filtering with no Maven configuration hassle
 - Maven Jetty plugin can run Alfresco and Share on the same server using few lines of configuration

-The project is fully configurable via the (project's root) pom.xml properties.

-Run it
+Run
 ---
-To run quickstart-alfresco-integration, simply type (from the project's root folder)
+Simply type (from the project's root folder)

 MAVEN_OPTS="-Xms256m -Xmx1G -XX:PermSize=300m" mvn install -Prun